haresfaiez/haresfaiez.github.io/_posts/2019-12-25-uglifyjs-internals-overview.md

 map generator.

 `minify` takes the input and a set of options.
-The input can be either an instance of `AST_TopLevel`, a file path, or a list of paths of different files.
+The input can be either an instance of `AST_Toplevel`, a file path, or a list of paths of different files.
 Options define which operations to execute and which to ignore.